sharppy/SHARPpy/docs/source/install.rst

     pip install -e .

 After installing the package, you can run the SHARPpy GUI and interact with the SHARPpy libraries through Python scripts.
-The GUI can be launched similar to the method described above in the "Installing from conda or pip" section.
+The GUI can be launched similar to the method described above in the "Installing from conda" section.